phonixcode/multibanks/README.md

 - `tests/`: This directory contains all the unit tests for this project.

      - `BankTest.php`: PHPUnit test cases for testing the functionality of the banks and the bank factory.
+- `examples/`: This directory contains the file `bank_interaction.php`, which demonstrates how to interact with the banks using the BankFactory.
-- composer.json: The Composer configuration file is for managing dependencies and autoloading.
+- `composer.json`: The Composer configuration file is for managing dependencies and autoloading.